jharveyb/fldigi-proxy/README.md

 * Install Python 3.8
 * Install pavucontrol (to set sink & source for fldigi)
 * Install [fldigi](http://www.w1hkj.com/) (present in most distribution repos)
+  * NOTE: On OS X, you may need to add a symlink for pyfldigi to find your fldigi installation, ex.
+  * `sudo ln -s /Applications/fldigi-4.1.11.app/Contents/MacOS/fldigi /usr/local/bin`
 * Initialize and use a venv for Python dependencies
 * Use pip3 to install [pyfldigi](https://pythonhosted.org/pyfldigi/index.html) and [trio](https://trio.readthedocs.io/en/stable/)
   * NOTE: The pyfldigi docs are for 0.3, but the version provided by pip3 is 0.4
+  * NOTE: If running on OS X, you'll need to remove the platform check in pyfldigi
+    * Specifically on line 31 of appmonitor.py
 * Make a directory which will be used to store fldigi config data

 ````bash